LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/Foundations/external-invocation.md

 #### Get Domain of the Authorization Server

-The Authorization Server will consume the `client_id` & `client_secret` to generate the necessary `access_token` to access our Invocation Gateway.
+The Authorization Server will consume `client_id` and `client_secret` to generate the necessary `access_token` to access our Invocation Gateway.
 We recommend the [Service-Discovery API](domain-api.html) to identify your domain.
 Look for the `sentinel`-entry.
 It currently is one of the following:

 * **APAC:** sy.sentinel.liveperson.net
 * **EMEA:** lo.sentinel.liveperson.net